ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for Quantcast Measurement.
 More details for adding Quantcast Measurement can be found at [quantcast.com](https://www.quantcast.com/help/guides/)

+## Segment

+Type attribute value: `segment`

+Adds support for segment page views and events.
+To see the full list of fields that you can send, see [Segment Spec](https://segment.com/docs/spec/).

 ### SOASTA mPulse

 Type attribute value: `mpulse`